 4. Senior Leadership

 Organizational culture is a significant factor in information security and risk mitigation.
-Per Deloitte, a "culture of ethics and compliance" could be key to compliance.
+According to Deloitte, a "culture of ethics and compliance" can be key to effective compliance.
 Ideally, your senior leadership or company owner should fully support your need for PCI-DSS compliance.
 Support should include the necessary budget to manage risks.

 If your leadership team is not supportive of your PCI efforts, you could face cultural barriers.
 Employees may be reluctant to modify their behavior due to a culture of noncompliance.
 Executive buy-in is critical, and non-supportive leadership could significantly increase your risk of being hit with noncompliance penalties.